Time reversal of Markov processes with jumps under a finite entropy condition: Introduction

 \section{Introduction}

 The time-reversed of a Markov process remains a Markov process.
 Consequently, the problem of finding its Markov generator arises.
-The answer to this problem is given by the so-called time reversal formula.
+The answer to this problem is given by a time reversal formula.

-To our knowledge, results in terms of semimartingale characteristics of time-reversed Markov processes with jumps in a continuous time setting are not available in the literature.
-Other types of results are known, for instance one identifies in \cite{JP88} a large class of semimartingales built upon Lévy processes which remain semimartingales once time-reversed.
+To our knowledge, general results in terms of semimartingale characteristics of time-reversed Markov processes with jumps in a continuous time setting are not available in the literature.
+Other types of results are known, for instance Jacod and Protter identify in \cite{JP88} a large class of semimartingales built upon Lévy processes which remain semimartingales once time-reversed.
+This is a nontrivial result because Walsh showed in \cite{W82} that time-reversing a semimartingale might not give a semimartingale anymore.
+The present article exhibits a large class of Markov semimartingales with jumps whose bounded variation parts are absolutely continuous with a possibly singular derivative (the intensity of jump) and whose time-reversed are still semimartingales with an absolutely continuous part.

 Of course, the intuition for the expression \eqref{eq-65pb} below of the jump intensities of the time reversal of a process with jumps is strong.
-It appears at the very beginning of the story in \cite[Eq.\,(7)]{Kol36}, and any theoretical physicist writes it without hesitating.
-Nevertheless, a complete proof for rather general processes with jumps was not done.
+It appears at the very beginning of the story in Kolmogorov's celebrated article \cite[Eq.\,(7)]{Kol36}, and any physicist writes it without hesitating.
+Nevertheless, a complete proof for rather general processes with possibly singular intensities of jumps was not done.
 The present article provides such results.